TY-Jeong/aRPaCa/README.md

 ## Parameter calculation

 ### Mass transport paramters
-aRPaCa uses the **Einstein relation** to calculate the mass transport parameters of oxygen vacancies in both amorphous and crystalline materials.
+aRPaCa uses the **Einstein relation** to calculate the mass transport parameters in both amorphous and crystalline materials.
 Due to the statistical nature of this method, large ensembles are needed to ensure reliable calculations.
 However, the computational burden of DFT calculations limits the size of these ensembles.
 To address this issue, aRPaCa provides functions that integrate multiple individual MD simulations.
 For example, if the user runs 10 different MD simulations using amorphous Hf<SUB>34</SUB>O<SUB>68</SUB>, aRPaCa can integrate these 10 simulations to achieve the same effect as a single simulation in a cell of Hf<SUB>340</SUB>O<SUB>680</SUB>.

-After the following steps, the user can obtain **diffusion barrier (E<SUB>a</SUB>)** and **pre-exponential of diffusivity (D<SUB>0</SUB>)**.
+The user can obtain **diffusion barrier (E<SUB>a</SUB>)** and **pre-exponential of diffusivity (D<SUB>0</SUB>)** through the following steps.

 #### Step 1: Generate MD simulation sets
 To calculate mass transport parameters, MD trajectories from various temperatures are required.
 The user can generate the MD simulation sets using **einstein.file_manager.getMDset module**.